aiedward/argos.corpora/readme.md

 specified in `sources.json` at regular intervals.
 Later this data can be processed, used for training, or w/e.

+This project has the additional functionality of digesting WikiNews `pages-articles` XML dumps to build out evaluation Event clusters (see below).

 ## Setup
 * Setup `config.py`
 * Run `setup.sh`